 In order to copy a cell down in Excel, there is a nifty shortcut that will only copy down as far as the last active cell it sees (so it doesn’t go all the way to row 1 000 000).
 However, it is not as easy if you want to copy from left to right.

-To do this you can simply hover your mouse over the bottom right corner (like you do if you want to copy it), but you can double click and Excel will only go as far as the last active row (row 33 in the image below)
+To copy from top to bottom, you can simply hover your mouse over the bottom right corner (like you do if you want to copy it), but you can double click and Excel will only go as far as the last active row (row 33 in the image below).

 Can you copy from left to right in Excel in the same way?

 Simple answer is no. Which means you either need to manually drag the copy across or come up with other ways to do it.